Damian Naglak

 Head of Operations | Scaling Tech Organizations with AI, Automation & Data-Driven Execution | Global Ops & Transformation Leader

-1 day ago in Ten roles are live on Appliscale careers page at the moment.
+1 week ago in Ten roles are live on Appliscale careers page at the moment.

 Posting each one took a single click in Airtable.
 Our site runs on Vercel and fetches directly from that base, so the click is the publish.
 Taking one down works the same way.